BlakeRain/blakerain.com/content/blog/moving-site-to-bunny-net/index.md

 # Bunny CDN

-I've been keeping an eye on Bunny for a while now, after learning about their CDN them a few years ago.
+I've been keeping an eye on Bunny for a while now, after learning about their CDN a few years ago.
 The Bunny CDN network covers [77 countries] over six continents, and they've been adding quite a lot of features to their network.
 A few that I've wanted to test are:

 - [Magic containers], which allows you to deploy containers to the Bunny network.
 - [Edge scripting], which runs Deno on the edge.
 I'd have preferred to be able to deploy